Morning Musume: 2001-2002: 5th Generation and Maki Goto's departure

-At the end of January 2001, the best selling Hello!
-Project album to date was released: Best!
+In April 2001, group leader Yuko Nakazawa left to focus on her solo career and because of her age, making Kaori Iida and Kei Yasuda Morning Musume's co-leaders.
+In July 2001, Morning Musume released the single "The Peace!".
+At the end of January 2001, they released their first compilation album, Best!
 Morning Musume 1.
 It sold 2,259,510 copies.
-It featured 15 tracks, the only original song being "Say Yeah! -Motto Miracle Night-".
+It featured 15 tracks, the only original song being "Say Yeah!
+(Motto Miracle Night)".

-At the end of 2001, four new members joined the group as the fifth generation through the audition "Love Audition 21:" Ai Takahashi, Asami Konno, Makoto Ogawa, and Risa Niigaki, bringing the roster to 13 girls.
-Their first single "Mr. Moonlight: Ai no Big Band", (done in the style of big band) featured fourth generation member Hitomi Yoshizawa as the central focus and main vocalist of the song.
+At the end of 2001, four new members joined the group as the fifth generation through the audition "Love Audition 21:" Ai Takahashi, Asami Konno, Makoto Ogawa, and Risa Niigaki.
+Following this, Morning Musume released "Mr. Moonlight: Ai no Big Band".
+In February, "Sōda!
+We're Alive", was released.
+In July 2002, "Do It!
+Now" was released.